openlookeng/hetu-core/hetu-docs/en/admin/resource-groups.md

 - CLI: use the `--client-tags` option.
 - JDBC: set the `ClientTags` client info property on the `Connection` instance.

+## Throttling and Kill Queries

+It may happen that once query got submitted to worker, then memory limit exceeded, in that case we need to handle these running queries using below mechanism:

+- Throttle Queries
+- Kill Queries

+### Throttle Queries

+Throttling of new split schedule is done to stop further increase in memory at worker.
+If memory usage by current query resource group has already exceeded **softReservedMemory** then further new splits will not get scheduled till memory usage comes below **softReservedMemory**.

+**softReservedMemory** is recommended to configure lesser than **softMemoryLimit**.

+User can also chose to **disable throttling** by omitting **softReservedMemory** configuration for a group.

+### Kill Queries

+If query could not get throttle and memory usage exceed softMemoryLimit, then query will be killed (made to fail) as per the kill policy configured.
+Only queries running from leaf group are considered to kill.

 ## Example